LWP Bacteria 1 Test Kit

 56 vials.
 Includes flat tray storage box

-IMPORTANT NOTE: All LWP kits are being transitioned to a new vial size and storage box.
-This Bacteria Kit 1 has made that transition.
-In summary the vials are 1cm longer and this kit now comes with a flat tray storage box.
+IMPORTANT NOTE: As of 2021 this kit transitioned to a new vial size and now comes in a storage box.
 For more information please read our update here especially if you have ordered LWP kits in the past.

 The energy patterns of MRSA, various staph bacteria, whooping cough, meningitis, escherichia coli, clostridium difficile etc.

 for use in the protocols of EAV, NAET, energy practitioners, etc.

 BCT 1 Acinetobacter

 Respiratory symptoms, nosocomial infections.

 Present in the throats of about 10% of the population.